paulchen95/gphymnal/README.md

 # gphymnal

+version 4.0.2:
+- added music for "I Need Thee Every Hour" and "Take My Life And Let It Be Consecreated"

+version 4.0.1:
+- 5 more hymns now have audio

 version 4.0:
 - Applied a workaround to restore PinchZoom feature which was an iOS 15 regression
 - Added a few hymn metadata to accommodate arranger and tune information